aws-amplify/docs/cli/concept.md

 The plugin is then picked up by the cli core and used the same as the official plugins.

 ***
+# Commands

-# Official cli commands
+### Official cli commands
+- `amplify categoires`
+- `amplify configure`
+- `amplify console`
+- `amplify delete`
+- `amplify help`
 - `amplify init`
+- `amplify publish`
 - `amplify push`
-- `amplify pull`
+- `amplify pull` (to be implemented)
-- `amplify configure`
-- `amplify serve`
+- `amplify run`
-- `amplify publish`
+- `amplify status`

+### Most plugs also have these commands
 - `amplify <plugin> configure`
 - `amplify <category> add`
 - `amplify <category> remove`
 - `amplify <category> push`
-- `amplify <category> pull`
+- `amplify <category> pull` (to be implemented)

+***
 # Typical cli workflow
 The following command should be executed inside the user project's root directory:
 1. `amplify init`
 2. `amplify <category> add/remove`
 3. `amplify push`

-***
-# The init process
+## The init process
 `$ amplify init` <br/>
 The `init` command must be executed at the root directory of a project to initialize the project for the amplify-cli to work with.
 The `init` command goes through these steps to setup things:
 - Analyzes the project and confirms with the user to pick the right frontend plugin to handle the project.
 - Carries out the initialization logic of the selected frontend plugin.
-- Prompts the user to selected the provider plugins that will provide accesses to backend cloud resources.
+- If there are multiple provider plugins, prompts the user to selected the provider plugins that will provide accesses to backend cloud resources.
-- Carries out, in sequence, the initialization logic of the selected provider plugins.
+- Carries out, in sequence, the initialization logic of the selected provider plugin(s).
-- Insert amplify folder structure into the project's root directory, with the initial project config information written in it.
+- Insert amplify folder structure into the project's root directory, with the initial project configuration information written in it.
-- Generate the project metadata file, amplify-meta.json, with the outputs of the above-selected frontend plugin and provider plugins.
+- Generate the project metadata file, amplify-meta.json, with the outputs of the above-selected frontend plugin and provider plugin(s).
 The amplify-meta.json file is inside the amplify folder structure.
 - Generate the .amplifyrc file, it is written to the root directory or the project, outside of the amplify folder structure.

 # The Amplify cli artifacts